 ZEPHYR / SCIENCE PHOTO LIBRARY ZEPHYR / SCIENCE PHOTO LIBRARY

 Stent in aortic aneurysm.
-Coloured computed tomography (CT) angiograms of oblique views of the aorta (main body artery) of a 70-year-old man with aortic aneurysms.
+Coloured 3D computed tomography (CT) angiograms of the torso bones and arteries of a 70-year-old man with aortic aneurysms.
+The heart and skeleton are shown at left, but removed at right to show the aorta, the main body artery, as well as the kidneys.
 An aneurysm is a swelling of the artery wall, and can be fatal if it ruptures.
-A stent (metal mesh, bright area at top in both images) has been implanted on the upper part of the descending aorta after surgery on an aneurysm at this location.
+A stent (metal mesh) has been implanted on the upper part of the descending aorta (upper right) after surgery on an aneurysm at this location.
 This patient also has an aneurysm of the sub-renal (below kidney) part of the aorta, and atheroma deposits (bright spots) in that location and on the arteries leading to the legs (the iliac arteries).

 Model release not required.
 Property release not required.